Analogue Gravity Models From Conformal Rescaling: Examples

 \subsection{Black Holes}

 A more interesting case are black hole space-times, which, in general, are not conformally flat -- e.g.~the Schwarzschild metric.
-They are of special interest as their analogue dual can be used to test the presence of Hawking radiation.
+They are of special interest as their analogue dual can be used to test the presence of Hawking radiation.\footnote{ see e.g.~\cite{Fedichev:2003id,Weinfurtner:2010nu,Steinhauer:2015saa,Euve:2015vml}}